 There are a number of actions that may be desired or required outside of the regular application process.
 The list below provides information on these actions.
 Some actions must be initiated by the applicant.

-- To change the service start date or contract expiration date on a funding request, applicants must file an FCC Form 500, (Adjustment to Funding Commitment and Modification to Receipt of Service Confirmation Form).
+- To change the Service Start Date or contract expiration date on a funding request, you can file an FCC Form 500 (Adjustment to Funding Commitment and Modification to Receipt of Service Confirmation Form).
 If a contract must be extended to allow for the delivery and installation of non-recurring services, (1) the applicant must negotiate a contract extension with you, (2) you or the applicant must submit a service delivery extension request on or before the deadline (see below), and then (3) the applicant can file an FCC Form 500 to report the extended contract expiration date.
 USAC issues an FCC Form 500 Notification Letter after processing this form.

 - Changing the Service Provider Identification Number (SPIN) on a funding request:

 - If the SPIN needs to be changed because of a data entry error (e.g., the applicant transposed digits in the SPIN or you have more than one SPIN and the applicant chose the wrong one) the applicant can request a corrective SPIN change.